llooker/gcp_billing_block/README.md

 **NOTE: This block requires the billing data export and recommendations data export be set up with a Big Query sink and the export running daily.
-See this link for [more information on setting up the billing export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery), this link for [more information on setting up the recommendations export](https://cloud.google.com/recommender/docs/bq-export/export-recommendations-to-bq#creating_a_data_transfer_for_recommendations), and make sure data is in BigQuery before attempting to use this block:**
+See this link for [more information on setting up the billing export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery), this link for [more information on setting up the recommendations export](https://cloud.google.com/recommender/docs/bq-export/export-recommendations-to-bq#creating_a_data_transfer_for_recommendations), and make sure data is in BigQuery before attempting to use this block.
+If you don't want to use the recommendations export, you may want to hide the reccomendations_export explore and the Recommendations Dashboard will show errors**

 ___
 # Readme: Google Cloud Billing Looker Block